See Mortgage Rate Quotes for Your Home

-- Best Mortgage Rates in North Carolina
+The Best Mortgage Rates Among North Carolina Lenders

-- Best Mortgage Lender for First Time Homebuyers
+Best Mortgage Lender for First-Time Homebuyers: BB&T

-Best Mortgage Lender for First Time Homebuyers: Quicken
+Best Mortgage Lender for Refinancing: Quicken Loans

 Best Online Mortgage Lender: J.G.
 Wentworth